Pyon18Pyon/picture-in-picture-v2-react-study/README.md

 ## What it does?

 This is a picture in picture demo application.
 In the pop up screen, you can choose the screen that you want to share.
-After you selected the screen press **Share**, then click **START** button.
-You can see the selected browser appears at the right bottom corner.
+After you select the screen press **Share**, then click **START** button.
+You can see the selected browser appears at the bottom right corner.

 ## Key features